Microchip-MPLAB-Harmony/reference_apps_pic32cm/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/explore/pic32cm_ls00_cnano_temp/readme.md

 <img src = "images/microchip_logo.png">
 <img src = "images/microchip_mplab_harmony_logo_small.png">

-# Temperature example Application on PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit
+# Temperature example Application on PIC32CM LS00 Curiosity Nano + Touch Evaluation Kit
 <h2 align="center"> <a href="https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/pic32cm_ls00_cnano_temp.zip" > Download </a> </h2>

 -----
 ## Description:

 > The application reads the current room temperature from the temperature sensor on the Curiosity Nano Explorer.
 The temperature read is displayed on a serial console periodically every 500 milliseconds.
-The periodicity of the temperature values displayed on the serial console is changed to 1 second, 2 seconds, 4 seconds and back to 500 milliseconds every time the switch SW1 is pressed on the PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit.
+The periodicity of the temperature values displayed on the serial console is changed to 1 second, 2 seconds, 4 seconds and back to 500 milliseconds every time the switch SW1 is pressed on the PIC32CM LS00 Curiosity Nano + Touch Evaluation Kit.
 Also, an LED1 is toggled every time the temperature is displayed on the serial console.

 ## Modules/Technology Used: